cabforum/smime/SBR.md

 1.	**From a physical identity document**

-If physical identity documents are used as evidence, the CA or RA SHALL accept only government-issued passports or identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).
+If physical identity documents are used to provide evidence, the CA or RA SHALL accept only government-issued passports or identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).

 The physical identity document used as evidence SHALL contain a face photo and/or other information that can be compared with the Applicant's physical appearance.